Choosing a Testosterone Blocker

 • Costs £270-£300 a month.

-• This is administered as an intramuscular injection every 4 to 12 weeks.
+• This is administered as either an intramuscular or subcutaneous injection every 4 to 12 weeks.

 • It works by suppressing the production of the hormone GnRH, which results in the suppression of the production of oestrogen and testosterone.